mattroseman/mroseman95.github.io/_drafts/scraping_dynamic_pages.markdown

 ## Overview

-[Scrapy](https://scrapy.org/) is a python framework used for scraping websites, and [Selenium](https://www.seleniumhq.org/) is a tool that automates web browsers for testing purposes.
-Selenium was originally designed for testing purposes, but it is useful for much more.
+[Scrapy](https://scrapy.org/) is a python framework used for scraping websites, but a common problem is finding a way to get data off of a site that is dynamically loaded.
+Many websites will execute JavaScript in the client's browser, and that JavaScript will grab data for a webpage.
+Scrapy does not have the ability to execute this JavaScript.

-The goal is to combine Selenium and Scrapy so we can load a website in Selenium (executing any JavaScript), and then scrape it using the tools Scrapy gives us.
+[Selenium](https://www.seleniumhq.org/) is a tool that automates web browsers for testing purposes, but it can be used along with Scrapy to load all of a site's data whenever Scrapy sends a request.

 Lets say we want to scrape [Twitch](https://www.twitch.tv/) for the currently featured stream.
 There is probably a way to do it through the API, but lets pretend there isn't.